Salted Roasted Soybeans recipe using fresh soybeans. This healthy baked snack recipe is so easy to make!

 So with so many soybeans – what’s a girl to do?
 Snack on them of course!
 I know, dried snacks aren’t usually the first thing you think of when you think soybeans.
-You might think of edamame which is absolutely delicious, but I wanted something to crunch, something with a little salt on it.
-I’m not a big potato chip fan (*gasp*) so Salted Dried Soybeans take the place of a movie snack, a afternoon snack, a throw in my bag and eat while waiting for the subway snack.
-I just can’t get enough of them!
+You might think of fresh edamame which is absolutely delicious, but I wanted something to crunch, something with a little salt on it.
+So say hello to my dried edamame recipe!

 Pour olive oil in your pan on medium heat.
 Heat up until hot.

 Add your shrimp to the heated oil and heat up for about 3 minutes.

 Flip each shrimp over to get the other side.

 Add minced garlic.

 Add your lime juice.
 Since lime is intense I like to add 1/8 tsp and keep building up by adding a little bit more at a time.